winterTTr/ace-jump-mode/README.md

 press**.
 Have a try and I am sure you will love it.

+What's new in 2.0 version?  --------------------------

+In 1.0 version, ace jump mode can only work in current window.

+However, this limitation has already been broken in 2.0 version.
+With ace jump mode 2.0, you can jump to any position you wish across the bounder of window(c-x 2/3) and even frame(c-x 5).

 Is there a demo?
 ------------------------------------
 Here is a simple one for you to learn how to use ace jump, [Demo](http://dl.dropbox.com/u/3254819/AceJumpModeDemo/AceJumpDemo.htm)